David Packard: Personal life

 Packard was born in Pueblo, Colorado, the son of Ella (Graber) and Sperry Sidney Packard, an attorney.
-He attended Centennial High School, where early on he showed an interest in science, engineering, sports, and leadership.
-Packard earned his B.A. from Stanford University in 1934, where he earned letters in football and basketball and attained membership in Phi Beta Kappa society and was a Brother of the Alpha Delta Phi Literary Fraternity.
-Stanford is where he met two people who were important to his life, Lucile Salter and Bill Hewlett.
+He attended Centennial High School, where he early on exhibited interest in science, engineering, sports, and leadership.
+Packard earned his B.A. from Stanford University in 1934, as well as letters in football and basketball.
+He was also a member of the Phi Beta Kappa society and the Alpha Delta Phi Literary Fraternity.
+Packard also met his future wife Lucile Salter at Stanford, in addition to Bill Hewlett.
 Packard briefly attended the University of Colorado at Boulder before taking a position with the General Electric Company in Schenectady, New York.
 In 1938, he returned to Stanford, where he earned a master's degree in electrical engineering later that year.
 In the same year, he married Lucile Salter, with whom he had four children: David, Nancy, Susan, and Julie.
 Lucile Packard died in 1987 (age 72).